davidgfitzgerald/time-tracker/devlog.md

 Although I can run the app locally and it will communicate with RDS, once I run the app from a docker container, I encounter an error.
 I'm not going to worry about fixing this right now.

+### Big Refactor

+Made a great refactor to the project and I think it is working way better and smoother and the code looks better and more maintainable.
+I was doing some things in dumb ways like couple reponsibility for the clock to create new tasks.

+Have understood a lot more about svelte now and how it's operating and started to make some bigger developmental strides.

+I also ran the app locally with the DB locally and that worked fine.

+Then, all I have to do to point the app to the "prod" aws DB is change the `POSTGRES_HOST` in the `.env` file.

+### Next Steps

+There is a potential bug I need to solve where the trigger identifies more than one active row in the DB at once which should be impossible.
+It might be that I have to implement some DB locking to prevent this.

+It also appears that `undefined` could get returned in the list and thus the rendering on `Time.svelte` would beak.

+Additionally, I should now look to deploy the application in the cloud such that I can start using it.

+When I deploy I'll need to work out how best to do a quick CI style implementation such that I can quickly build and deploy changes to prod.

+Another thing that would be fantastic to implement at some point would be synchronising UIs.
+It may be that I require implementing websockets for this.
+It would be fantastic if when I view concurrently on both my phone and laptop that any edits to tasks are pushed out to both of my clients.

+By extension, at some point it would be interesting to implement users and authentication but this is a lower priority or maybe never even a priority for me because I am now forseeing this app being used by anybody asides from me.
+Who knows, maybe that could end up being the case!

 ## Wed 13th Nov

 ## Mon 11th Nov